masyl/dndominos/rules.md

 Whenever a player dies (after getting a beating while already bloodied), it must respawn.

-The respawning rules depends on wether the map has been fully revealed or not.
+The respawning rules depends on wether the map has been fully revealed or not:

-If the map is still being revealed, players will respawn at the entrance of the dungeon on the first tile.
+- If the map is still being revealed, players will respawn at the entrance of the dungeon on the first tile.

-If the map is already revealed, the player must throw two dice and fall on the corresponding domino.
+- If the map is already fully revealed, the player must throw two dice and falls on the corresponding domino.
+- The player can choose to re-spawn once more if he doesnt like the new random spawn point.

 The player can choose which of the two dominno tiles he will land on.
 If both tiles are occupied, the player can select an adjacent tile of his choice.